BIGJRA/BIGJRA.github.io/reborn.md

     - Shadow Claw
     - Play Rough

-Finally time to take on the Ghost-type leader.
-If you check your field notes for Short-Circuit right away you'll probably notice some of the things that make Shade difficult to fight - most of his Ghost-type moves get a boost on this field, but so do the Electric-type moves on half of his team.
+Finally time to take on the Ghost type leader.
+If you check your field notes for Short-Circuit right away you'll probably notice some of the things that make Shade difficult to fight - most of his Ghost type moves get a boost on this field, but so do the Electric type moves on half of his team.
 He also has near full IV's on his entire team for the first time.
 Gengar is a solid lead that likes to hit really hard or put you to sleep, so you might need to plan ahead with some priority or anti-sleep measures.
 Doublade and Banette give themselves a bit of bulk with their seeds while Mimikyu's Disguise ability infamously gives it a free turn to get to +2 Attack or revenge kill for free.

 That said, there are a lot of fairly reliable ways to beat the Entity.
 One lies in the typing: if you can't beat him, join him.
 Your own Ghost type moves will also be boosted by the field, so something like Unburden Drifblim or your own fast Banette will probably work out well here.
 There also isn't really anything that effectively can stop a fast Dark type other than Mimikyu, so you can try to overwhelm him with super-effective damage that way as well.
-The field will also switch to the normal Factory Field when you use certain Electric-type moves, so if you have a strategy using Gear Grind or an Electric-type core you could probably make that work once you get past Rotom.
+The field will also switch to the normal Factory Field when you use certain Electric type moves, so if you have a strategy using Gear Grind or an Electric type core you could probably make that work once you get past Rotom.
 If you've beat all the trainers to this point I'm sure you can find a way to defeat Mr. Smiles.

 After you win, you'll get the *Omen Badge* as well as *TM65 Shadow Claw*.
 Our new cap is Lv.
 45 and we can of course use Flash now.